itod/tdtemplateengine/README.md

 TDTemplateEngine is a template engine implemented in Objective-C, and intended for use on Apple's OS X and iOS platforms.
 It currently has decent unit test coverage.

 TDTemplateEngine is built on top of [PEGKit](https://github.com/itod/pegkit#pegkit), my parsing toolkit for Cocoa.
+The PEGKit dependency is managed via [git externals](http://nopugs.com/ext-tutorial).

 TDTemplateEngine is inspired by the [Django template language](https://docs.djangoproject.com/en/dev/topics/templates/), [Java ServerPages](http://en.wikipedia.org/wiki/JavaServer_Pages "JavaServer Pages - Wikipedia, the free encyclopedia"), and [MGTemplateEngine](http://mattgemmell.com/mgtemplateengine-templates-with-cocoa "MGTemplateEngine - Templates with Cocoa - Matt Gemmell") by Matt Gemmell.

 ####Similarity to MGTemplateEngine
 In fact, TDTemplateEngine's API and usage scenarios are very similar to [MGTemplateEngine](https://github.com/mattgemmell/MGTemplateEngine).
 If you are in need of a template engine for Cocoa, you should definitely investigate MGTemplateEngine as well.
 It is more mature.